What is a Receptacle Outlet?(Learn Types & Uses)

 4. Outlet Spacing and Placement: The National Electrical Code (NEC) has guidelines for the spacing and placement of receptacle outlets to ensure convenience and minimize the use of extension cords.
 Generally, receptacles should be placed no more than 12 feet apart along walls and every 6 feet in kitchens and bathrooms.

-5. Proper Installation and Wiring: To avoid potential hazards and ensure compliance with electrical codes, receptacle outlets should be installed and wired by a qualified electrician.
+5. Proper Installation and Wiring: To avoid potential hazards and ensure compliance with electrical codes, a qualified electrician should install and wire receptacle outlets.
 This includes choosing the right type of outlet for the specific location and purpose, using appropriate wire sizes, and adhering to proper grounding practices.

-6. Maintenance and Testing: Regularly inspect your receptacle outlets for any signs of wear or damage, such as loose connections, broken faceplates, or discoloration from overheating.
-Test GFCI and AFCI outlets periodically to ensure they are functioning correctly and providing protection as intended.
+6. Maintenance and Testing: Regularly inspect your receptacle outlets for any wear or damage, such as loose connections, broken faceplates, or discoloration from overheating.
+Test GFCI and AFCI outlets periodically to ensure they function correctly and provide the intended protection.

 7. Outlet Capacity: Avoid overloading outlets by plugging in too many devices or using multiple power strips.
 Overloaded outlets can cause electrical fires or damage to your appliances and devices.